JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 Nobels OD1 (or its many clones)

+Heres a bunch of great stuff about [transparent overdrives by Bluguitar](https://www.youtube.com/watch?v=P_EnM0R_SpA&t=3311s) The Timmy is awesome and so is the Cool Cat V2

+Amp tweaker for tight drive tube screamer pedal and for the tight metal preamp pedal

 ### Giving Life ###
 There are a class of pedals which boost in just the right way that it makes a clean tone come alive.
 These are the kind of pedals that might stay always on and you would really miss if you turned it off.
 - EP Boost on 0 ([Talked about in this video](https://www.youtube.com/watch?v=0XGvRAQ0HeA&t=9m45s), also "Ultimate Overdrives Part One")